Vini2/phables/README.md

   <img src="phables_logo.png" width="700" title="phables logo" alt="phables logo">
 </p>

-# PhaBles: Phage bubbles resolve bacteriophage genomes from metagenomic data
+# Phables: Phage bubbles resolve bacteriophage genomes from metagenomic data

 `phables` is a tool developed to resolve bacteriophage genomes using phage bubbles in metagenomic data.
 It models cyclic phage-like components in the metagenomic assembly as graphs and resolves genomic paths corresponding to cyclic paths determined.